HornHehhf/HornHehhf.github.io/research.md

 ## Publications

 ### 2024
+- **An Empirical Analysis on Large Language Models in Debate Evaluation**\
+Xinyi Liu, Pinxin Liu, and Hangfeng He\
+In ACL 2024 (short papers, to appear).

 - **SocREval: Large Language Models with the Socratic Method for Reference-Free Reasoning Evaluation**\
 Hangfeng He, Hongming Zhang, and Dan Roth\
 In NAACL 2024 (findings).